-In the yet unreleased opening of ‘Harmful or Healthy Dance: What do the Experts say?’
+In the yet unreleased opening of ‘Harmful or Healthy Children’s Dance: What do the Experts say about hypersexualization?’
 Kristen Jenson shares her heart with a profound question: ‘Why are we doing this to children?‘She is the founder of Protect Young Minds™ and best-selling author of Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids as well as Good Pictures Bad Pictures Jr.: A Simple Plan to Protect Young Minds.
 Kristen serves on the Prevention Task Force of the National Coalition on Sexual Exploitation.
 She received her bachelor’s degree in English Literature and her master’s degree in Organizational Communication.
 Kristen grew up in both Wyoming and Massachusetts, is the mother of three awesome children, and currently lives with her husband in beautiful Washington State.
 She is just one of the national experts that DA:NCE interviewed at the June 2019 National Conference on Sexual Exploitation in Washington DC.

 As we exploit children in harmful dance and groom them to relate to a pornified culture, inappropriate sexual seduction begins to feel normal.
 It’s our job to protect the age-appropriate innocence of children.
 If we don’t speak up and identify the problem by naming it and then educating others with research-based sources (that back up what we say), who will?
 Let’s continue to reflect and ask more questions about this cultural shift to influence children in harmful ways: